theNewDynamic/thenewdynamic.com/content/en/about.md

     client: Royal Kingdom of the Netherlands

   - heading: Nonprofits
     copy: AALDEF's deep archive of articles is invaluable, like the work they do.
+Our platform gives AALDEF a solid foundation to communicate their work.
     image: /uploads/screenshot-work-aldef-2020-06-10.jpg
     client: Asian American Legal Defense and Education Fund